 High; can tolerate moderate amounts of salt wind without injury.

 Moderate; generally requires moist soils, but tolerant of short periods of drought once established.

 Drupe, black and glossy at maturity, 1/4" in diameter, thin fleshed and juicy.
 Seeds solitary and hard.

 Provides significant food and cover for wildlife.
 A wide variety of birds eat the fruits.
 Attracts bee pollinators.

 Can be grown from seed, which are best de-pulped.
 Some seeds are apparently not viable.
 Fruit should be harvested when ripe directly from the mother plant to avoid predation by insects.
 Start in light shade in moist soils.

-A very handsome adaptable plant with dark green foliage and one of our more attractive native shrubs when in bloom.
-One of the best shrubs for the garden.
-Similar to the invasive exotic shoebutton ardisia.
+A handsome and very adaptable plant with dark green foliage and one of our more attractive native shrubs when in bloom.
+Not to be confused with the invasive exotic shoebutton ardisia